Bulletin #7038, Maple Syrup Quality Control Manual

 Care of Filters

 Filters can impart off-flavors to syrups, making the product unfit for sale.
-Do not store filters in mothballs, cedar closets, airtight containers, or near scented materials.
-Clean filters thoroughly, dry thoroughly, and store in a cloth bag in clean, dry, airy, storage.
+Do not store cone filters, filter papers, or diatomaceous earth near mothballs, cedar closets, or scented materials.
+Clean filters thoroughly, dry them, and store them in a cloth bag in clean, dry, airy storage.
 Chlorine bleach should not be used to clean filters.
-Despite repeated washings, rinsings and airings, filters that have been washed with bleach still impart off-flavors to syrup.
-Scented cleansers, fabric softeners, and “dryer sheets” should not be used either.
+Despite repeated washings, rinsings, and airings, filters that have been washed with bleach still impart off-flavors to syrup.
+Scented cleansers, fabric softeners, and “dryer sheets” should not be used either, and clothes washers should be avoided altogether.
 New filters and pre-filters must be thoroughly boiled in clean water (not in sap pans) and air dried (in the sun if possible).
 Use the “sniff” test to provide an added check for your filters.
-Musty old filters, or new chemical-smelling filters should not be used.
+Musty old filters or new chemical-smelling filters should not be used.

 Old, threadbare filters will cause cloudy syrup.
 Hold filters up to bright light to check for filter problems (cloudy syrup must be graded substandard).
 Remember to filter hot syrup (210 degrees F) immediately after removal from the pan.
 Do not stir syrup through the filter.